 - Describe the evidence-based intervention, its purpose, and how it was implemented in the priority population.
 Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following information: - Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded project, describe major activities; significant results, including major findings, developments or conclusions (both positive and negative); and key outcomes.
 Include a discussion of objectives not fully met.
 Explain any barriers encountered and strategies used to overcome these. - Describe steps taken toward sustainability for components of the project.
-Fully describe systems or policy improvements and enhancements.

-• Describe how project results were disseminated or plans for future dissemination of results.
+Fully describe systems or policy improvements and enhancements. - Describe how project results were disseminated or plans for future dissemination of results.

-4.4.11 CPRIT Grants Summary
+4.4.12 CPRIT Grants Summary

-Use the template provided on the CARS (https://CPRITGrants.org).
-Provide a listing of all CPRIT-funded projects of the PD and the Co-PD, regardless of their connection to this application.
+Use the template provided on CARS (https://CPRITGrants.org).
+Provide a listing of all projects funded by the CPRIT Prevention program for the PD and the Co-PD, regardless of their connection to this application.

-4.4.12 Budget and Justification
+4.4.13 Budget and Justification